Staff of California Law Revision Commission Advances Far-Reaching Proposals for New Antitrust Statutes

 Takeaways

-The CLRC staff’s proposals continue to represent significant departures from existing law, with the potential to vastly expand antitrust risk, create a larger role for the California Attorney general, encourage litigation in California courts, and create uncertainty and compliance challenges for businesses, particularly those operating in multiple states.
+The CLRC staff’s proposals continue to represent significant departures from existing law in California and the United States generally.
+The proposed changes have the potential to vastly expand antitrust risk, create a larger role for the California Attorney General, and encourage litigation in California courts.
+They may further create uncertainty and compliance challenges for businesses, particularly those operating in multiple jurisdictions, including many Japanese companies with dealings in California.

 The CLRC staff acknowledged that the mere addition of a state merger statute is itself “a significant change to California’s antitrust law.”[70]
 And many of the proposals would invite the courts to interpret California law differently than federal law, creating uncertainty and asymmetry where mergers or acquisitions could potentially be lawful under federal law and the laws of almost every state—but held up in California on state-law grounds.